M4ximumPizza/Praetroian/README.md

 Similar to the 'javac' command which compiles Java code into bytecode, Praetorian will generate machine code instead of bytecode.

+The main goal is to make Java compile into a bin file instead of just a class file.
 ## Goals:
 - [ ] Develop a lexer
 - [ ] Implement a parser